New Wyoming governor takes oath in state Capitol work zone

-Mark Gordon wore a yellow safety vest for his swearing-in as Wyoming's 33rd governor, which happened in a well-known yet unusual setting.
+Mark Gordon wore a yellow safety vest for his swearing-in Monday as Wyoming's 33rd governor, which took place in a well-known yet unusual setting: The Wyoming State Capitol, which has been closed for major renovations for over three years.

-The Republican took the oath of office Monday in the Rotunda of the Wyoming State Capitol in Cheyenne.
-What's unusual is the more than 128-year-old building has been closed for three years for renovations.
+Because of safety restrictions, only a small crowd of a few dozen relatives, state officials, construction personnel and an Associated Press pool reporter witnessed the 6 a.m. ceremony under the glare of construction lights.

-Because of safety restrictions, only a small crowd of relatives, officials and an Associated Press reporter witnessed the 6 a.m. ceremony under the glare of construction lights.
+"It's the people's house.
+I wanted to make sure we started with them," the Republican Gordon said after being sworn in by Wyoming Chief Justice Michael Davis beneath a giant U.S. flag hanging from scaffolding a couple stories high in the building's rotunda.

 Digital Access For Only $0.99